MxDkl/pls/README.md

 ```

 Warning:
-- dont run pls as root because it is unpredictable and could do anything
+- be careful when running as root because it is unpredictable and could do anything